JayXT/RecordAudioOutput/README.md

 The solution is aimed at GNU/Linux distributions using either **PulseAudio** or **PipeWire** audio system.
 In the first case [pulseaudio-utils](https://packages.debian.org/sid/pulseaudio-utils) or alternative package  for your distribution containing **parec** utility should be installed.
 The script is available in two variations: **record_audio_output** (PulseAudio version) and **record_audio_output_pw** (PipeWire version).

-Before using any of them, please ensure that **lame** and **xclip** (X11) **wl-clipboard** (Wayland) dependencies are also installed.
+Before using any of them, please ensure that **lame** and **xclip** (X11) or **wl-clipboard** (Wayland) dependencies are also installed.
 For a Wayland + PipeWire setup, the xclip line should be commented out, while the wl-copy line should be uncommented.
 Both script variations use the default sink (output audio device).

 The respective script should be placed in any convenient location and a permission to execute it should be granted.
 Then user can assign a shortcut to run it via the system settings: